sampsyo/home/_drafts/llvm.md

     [llvm]: http://llvm.org/
 highlight: true
 ---
-These are some notes on doing research with the [LLVM][] compiler infrastructure.
-It should be enough for a grad student to go from mostly uninterested in compilers to excited to learn more about how to use it.
+This is an introduction to doing research with the [LLVM][] compiler infrastructure.
+It should be enough for a grad student to go from *mostly uninterested in compilers* to *excited to use LLVM to do great work*.

 [llvm]: http://llvm.org/